Mechful/BdoMarketAlerts/replit.md

 **Discord Integration**: Discord.js v14 for bot functionality and webhook messaging

+**External APIs**:
-**External API**: Arsha.io API for BDO marketplace data retrieval
+- Arsha.io for BDO marketplace price data
+- BlackDesertMarket API for item search (returns only tradeable items)

 **Build Process**: esbuild for server bundling with selective dependency bundling to optimize cold start times

-**Storage Layer**: Abstracted storage interface with in-memory implementation (MemStorage), designed to be replaceable with database-backed storage
+**Storage Layer**: Database-backed storage using PostgreSQL with Drizzle ORM for type-safe queries

+**Database**: PostgreSQL (Neon serverless) with Drizzle ORM and drizzle-kit for migrations

+**Session Management**: express-session with MemoryStore for development authentication

 **Rationale**: Express provides a minimal, flexible foundation for the API.
 Discord.js is the standard library for Discord bot development.
-The abstracted storage pattern allows easy migration from in-memory to persistent storage (likely PostgreSQL via Drizzle ORM based on configuration files).
+Drizzle ORM provides type safety and easy migrations.
+PostgreSQL ensures data persistence across app restarts.

 ### Core Features